Hello, my name is Harriet, and I am one of the employees at Sinder’s Bridal House.

 - Stay within budget

 Wedding dresses come in a large range of prices from the higher hundreds to tens of thousands.
 It’s so easy to walk into a store and see many dresses you like without considering the price.
 Before coming to your appointment you should know what you (or whoever is paying for the dress) is able and willing to spend.
-Tell your consultant what your budget is at the beginning of the appointment.
+Tell your stylist what your budget is at the beginning of the appointment.
 It is a big mistake to try on a dress that is above your budget and you’re not willing to spend the extra money.
 If you end up falling in love with the dress but can’t afford it you will end up comparing all the other dresses to it, and it’s very unlikely any of them will be able to match those feelings.

 - Don’t try on too many dresses